ProtoDef-io/ProtoDef/doc/datatypes/conditional.md

 switch make it possible to choose a datatype depending on the value of an other field.
 It is similar to the switch/case syntax.

+For `compareTo` variables, to go up one level when referencing a field, use "../".

+Switch statement field names starting with "/" will reference a root variable.
+Root variables are primitives that can be used for comparisons and changed dynamically.

 Example:

 A switch which can encode a byte, a varint, a float or a string depending on "someField".